 - Other sector

-The major holders of South African bonds, and therefore, the owners of South Africa’s national debt is shown in the table below.
-You will see each sector’s share of the total stock of benchmark bonds and inflation-linked bonds.
+The major holders of South African bonds, and therefore, the owners of South Africa’s national debt, are shown in the table below.
+Each sector’s share of the total stock of benchmark bonds and inflation-linked bonds is itemized.